 Personalised cards commonly fall into two categories.
 There are those in which you can have your own message and contact details printed – maybe even incorporated into the design on the front of the card.
 And there are photo cards that upload images of your family, friends or pets onto a Christmas template.
 You will likely have heard about Moonpig and most certainly Hallmark.
 Both offer card personalisation services and may be more suitable for individual cards or small, single figure orders.

-But if you are looking to buy unique and rather splendid personalised Christmas cards in bulk, desire wonderful service with a personal touch and want to support a family-run British business that manufactures in the UK then you need look no further than companychristmascards.co.uk.
+But if you are looking to buy unique and rather splendid personalised Christmas cards in bulk, desire wonderful service with a personal touch and want to support a family-run British business that manufactures in the UK then you need look no further than Paper Isle at paperislechristmas.co.uk.

-Founded in 1998 as a division of its parent wholesale firm, Company Christmas Cards boasts 30 years of experience in the festive greetings card industry.
+Founded in 1998 as a division of its parent wholesale firm, this business was formerly known as Company Christmas Cards.
 Chris Gray heads up marketing, his talented artist wife Christina helps with the creation of designs and his Dad Alan brings to the table 20 years of experience in greetings card retail.
+The name change came as a result of branching out into other forms of greetings cards. and stationery.

-This works for the corporate world – but also for the individual.
+This company works for the corporate world – but also for the individual.
 Why not send your own batch of unique Christmas cards that are sure to delight?
 The selection in the department stores can be all-too-samey and uninspiring at times.
 We have certainly discovered that in our recent searches.
-By ordering through Company Christmas Cards you will be guaranteed to send cards you will not find in the shops, with your very own special, personal touch.
+By ordering through Paper Isle you will be guaranteed to send cards you will not find in the shops, with your very own special, personal touch.
 Christmas should be full of this kind of thoughtfulness – and you know we endorse such behaviour wholeheartedly, as much as we support growing family businesses.
-Moreover, we applaud the fact recycling and the environment are also important to Company Christmas Cards, along with charity.
+Moreover, we applaud the fact recycling and the environment are also important to Paper Isle (as its brochure reads: “…we’re…aiming to be carbon neutral by planting trees across the uk….we’re doubling down on sustainability”).
+Charity is also a big part of what Paper Isle deliver.

-This is how it works in brief: you choose a card from more than 150 designs; select the charity option if you desire; create your proof online; have the proof checked by Company Christmas Cards and make any amendments by email; submit your order; receive your cards promptly.
+This is how it works in brief: you choose a card from more than 150 designs; select the charity option if you desire; create your proof online; have the proof checked by Paper Isle and make any amendments by email; submit your order; receive your cards promptly.
 Read the testimonials online and you will discover streams of happy customers.
 Why not join them?
-We have.
-Visit companychristmascards.co.uk.

 Individual Christmas cards with detachable tree decorations attached are offered courtesy of Gloucestershire company Country Heart at countryheart.co.uk – a lovely way to send greetings and leave the recipient with a permanent and even personalised keepsake.